Horizon: TERRA

 The Green Chain

 The J-Bar was a sixty-foot gauntlet of pine.
 I was the sole attendant, pacing the length with a pickeroon in hand, sorting lumber that ranged from standard 2x6s to twenty-foot beams.
-The machine didn't care about the operator; it just kept feeding the bins.
-It wasn't just labor; it was erosion.
-I lost weight.
-I changed sweat-soaked shirts at lunch.
-By the end of the shift, the friction of the work left my skin raw.
+The machine did not care about the operator.
+It just kept feeding the bins.

 Vintage log skidder in snow